 Sociology of the life course can be termed as the set of theoretical approaches that make the understanding of human lives in an easier and sophisticated manner.
-According to Deborah Carr the life course sociology is standing on the pillar of four key ingredients, these are like the fact that lives are rooted and shaped with the historical background, moreover social as well as historical factors bind the choice and the action of a particular person to construct their lifespan and though they try to regulate their life with respect to their own choice it is difficult to make it possible to full extent, life of different persons are connected with each other in a social structure, therefore the transition of life and its meaning is dependent with different relationship factors.
+According to Deborah Carr the life course sociology is standing on the pillar of four key ingredients, these are like the fact that lives are rooted and shaped with the historical background, moreover social as well as historical factors bind the choice and the action of a particular person to construct their lifespan and though they try to regulate their life with respect to their own choice it is difficult to make it possible to full extent, life of different persons are connected with each other in a social structure, therefore the transition of life and its meaning is dependent with different relationship factors, crucial for sociology dissertation help.
 (Deborah,2012) The flow of life course is always dependent on the different life phase, starting from childhood to the later phase of the life.
 The health status of a person becomes gradually complicated with the age factor, for a child the cognitive and behavioural factors are dependent on the parental care and social environment and during transition to adolescence these factors dominate a lot (Zhang, et al, 2020).
 On the other hand for a youth the factors shifts it’s regime to sensation seeking nature, level of anxiety, life goals and their achievement criteria and obviously hope in life, which sometimes push them towards behavioural disorders (Seligman, et al, 2011).
 On the other hand during mid and old life physical factors prevails the livelihood of a person (Agrigoroaei, et al, 2011).
 In this following essay we shall discuss the physical, cognitive and behavioural changes occur during the midlife of human.

 The gross span of midlife is 40 to 65 years age of a person.
 This time is very crucial and sometimes stressful, because during this time of life a person get involved in new responsibilities and under pressure of aging, mortality and chronic diseases.
 The definition of midlife crisis is broad and it is a psychological condition in which people feel anxiety, depression tension as well as boredom due to the fear of mortality and lower productive time remained in hand.
 The characteristics of the crisis is manifold and can be summed up as: